wintercounter/json-merger/README.md

 ### `stringify: boolean | "pretty"`
 Set this property to `true` to stringify the JSON result.
 Set the property to `"pretty"` if the output should be pretty printed.

+### `strict: boolean | false`
+Set this property to `true` to only process strict values `['String', 'Array', 'Object', 'Number', 'Symbol', 'Boolean']`.
+This way it will leave user defined functions/instances alone.

 Operations
 ----------